 - Do not use after expiration date.

-- Aseptic technique should be used during the reconstitution procedure.
+- Use aseptic technique during the reconstitution procedure.

-- Bring the Cinryze (powder) and Sterile Water for Injection, USP (diluent) (not supplied) to room temperature if refrigerated.
+- Bring the Cinryze (powder) and Sterile Water for Injection, USP (diluent) to room temperature if refrigerated.

 - Remove caps from the Cinryze and diluent vials.